advmczvk/omecon-task/README.md

 npm run e2e
 ```

-Angular CLI does not come with an end-to-end testing framework by default.
-You can choose one that suits your needs.
+E2E tests are implemented using Cypress.
+Make sure to start the app before running the tests.

 ## CI/CD Pipeline

 This project includes a CI/CD pipeline configured with GitHub Actions.
-The pipeline is defined in the `.github/workflows/ci.yml` file.
+The pipeline is defined in the `.github/workflows/github-actions-ci-cd.yml` file.
 It runs tests and checks code quality on every push to the **main** branch and on pull requests.

 ## Additional Resources